ElliotTheRobot/shopping/README.md

 # Shopping skills for MyCroft

-# Skills that manages a remote shopping list provided by a webservice
+A skill that manages a remote shopping list provided by a webservice